chrismurrph/Invest-Compare/README.md

 You currently have a financial planner and want to compare his/her performance against a given wholesale fund.

 On the one hand we have all the transactions with your financial planner.
-This is money going into and coming out of his *fund* - essentially fund distributions & capital gains from the sale of units held in particular funds, fees charged by the planner, and then capital that the investor introduces and withdraws.
+This is money going into and coming out of his *portfolio*.
 On the other hand we have *what if* this money was invested with a particular wholesale fund.

-The investment period will be from the day the first amount was introduced to the financial planner's *fund* up until today, or whenever financial data is collected up until.
+The investment period will be from the day the first amount was introduced to the financial planner's *portfolio* up until today, or whenever financial data is collected up until.

 Financial planner
 -----------------

-Money is either going into the *fund* or coming out of it.
+Money is either going into the *portfolio* or coming out of it.
 There are two actors: the investor and the (financial) planner.
 With two actors and two types of events then on any date zero or more of four things can take place:
 1. investor puts money in